nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Obtain and Parse User Input](uml/sequenceDiagrams/miscellaneous/images/obtainAndParseUserInput.png)

+<span class="box info"> 🧾 To improve the readability of the sequence diagram, the construction of the respective
+objects which are subclasses of the `Command` class between Steps 4 and 17 are not included in the diagram.</span>

 **(Steps 1 and 2)** When a user enters something into the terminal (when prompted), `UI#getUserInput()` will take in the user's input as a `String`, use `String#trim()` to remove leading and trailing whitespaces in the input.
 Thereafter, a line is printed on the terminal to indicate that the user's input has been received